mw-orcl/Move_Improve/lab700/content.md

 ​	1.
 Connect to your App Server.

-​	2.
-Get the latest repository version from the closest region yum server
+ 2. Get the latest repository version from the closest region yum server

+    Make sure you get the end quote for the export.

 ```
 $ cd /etc/yum.repos.d